number42net/restoreblog/2021-04-10 Macintosh IIci/index.md

 This computer belongs to a customer who requested a full recap and floppy drive replacement.

 ## Work done so far
-+ Remove capacitors from main board
++ Replace capacitors from main board and power supply
 + Clean main board and power supply

 ## Planned work
-+ Reinstall new capacitors on main board
-+ Replace capacitors in power supply
 + Clean and lubricate floppy drive.

 # Initial inspection